Music

 In 1989, a group of students at Affiliated Senior High School of NTNU formed a band for their graduation performance....

-Exploring the development of Taiwan's KTV culture — from Japanese-origin karaoke to the localized private room cultur...
+Explore the development of Taiwan's KTV culture, from the Japanese-imported karaoke to the localized private room cul...

 No articles match your filters